 The department's main aim is to achieve the highest possible standards for all of our students and in our classrooms every child really does matter.
 We maintain an inclusive ethos that is underpinned by a diverse and engaging curriculum for the students and a diverse teaching range for the teachers.

 Every English classroom is fully resourced with an interactive whiteboard and projector.
-We enjoy an excellent working relationship with a very active and exciting school library and have incorporated formal links with the library in the curriculum provision at Key Stage 3.
+We enjoy an excellent working relationship with a very active and exciting school library and have incorporated formal links with the library in the curriculum provision at Key Stage 3 and 4.
 Interactive whiteboards and projectors are integrated into classroom practice as an invaluable resource for the modelling of responses to reading, writing, speaking and listening tasks.
 However, our most effective resource is a team of outstanding English teachers who are passionate about the subject and ensuring every student is supported to achieve their full potential.

 Many members of the team are directly involved in leading workshops for a range of audiences.
 We continue to develop our skills and embrace opportunities to extend our practice through collaboration and training both within and outside of PHS.